 - Share a new post and attach the file.
 Adding text to the post is allowed, but not required.

 The status of the uploaded file can be tracked by taking a look at the auto-generated comments on the post from ProcessingHub or by using ProcessingHub Manager.

-In the Swiss market, CAMT files (053 and 054) from PostFinance, the financial services unit of Swiss Post, may include images of ESR (E inzahlungs s chein mit R eferenznummer) payment slips.
-The CAMT and images come from the bank as a zip file.
-When FinDock CAMT files with images, the images are attached to the corresponding transactions records in Salesforce.
+In the Swiss market, camt.053 and camt.054 files from PostFinance, the financial services unit of Swiss Post, may include images of ESR (Einzahlungsschein mit Referenznummer) payment slips.
+The files and images come from the bank in a zip file.
+When FinDock processes files with images, the images are attached to the corresponding records in Salesforce.

 The original images are in TIFF format, so you cannot preview them in Salesforce.
-However, on the target level you can change the file format to PNG to preview the file in Salesforce.
-A very common use case for this is previewing the file during the Guided Review process to find the matching donation for the transaction.
+However, on the target level, you can change the file format to PNG to preview the file in Salesforce.
+A very common use case for previewing during the Guided Review process.

 To change the CAMT image file format for previewing: